yalelibrary/linked-art-mapping/specs/md/tasks/identifiers/orbis_bib_id.md

 1. Get value of `001` and prepend with `ils:yul:`.

-2. Output JSON-LD with the Orbis BIB ID:
+2. Output JSON-LD with the Voyager BIB ID:

 `2`